Atinos31/Speaky/README.md

 ## Footer
  The footer is positioned at the bottom of the page and it contains:

-  * feedback- this leads to a different page with a form that can be filled to leave feedback.
+  * feedback link - this leads to a new page with a form that can be filled to leave feedback.
+  * A speaky logo that leads back to the main page when clicked, although on small screens its set to display none and a link to go back to the home page is displayed.
-  * social media links
+  * Social media links
-  * copyright
+  * Copyright with a github link in it.

 ## Future Features